Our pride in Alexander Lumber is based on two things: where we are today as a company, and where we began.

 In 1944, company founder John Alexander died.
 At that time, full management responsibility fell to John Alexander Jr.

 John Jr. had worked for the Alexander Lumber Co. since finishing college, and had become president of the company in 1932.
 By 1940, a large part of the day-to-day management function of the company had been delegated to a very capable associate, Otto Unteed, a vice-president of the company until his retirement in 1966.
 Otto was described as a very good administrator, many of whose policies are still enforced today.
 As consumer trade began to grow in the late 40s and early 50s, Otto built showrooms around 1200 square feet, where paint, builders' hardware, and other products were displayed.
 Prime emphasis at that time, and still is, on serving the contractor and the builder, but now, some large new stores recognize the importance of the consumer trade.

 John Alexander’s grandson, Walter Alexander

-Alexander Lumber Co. currently operates a total of 19 retail yards; 16 in Illinois and 3 in Wisconsin, truss plants in Cortland and Leroy, Illinois, and a show room/sales office in Twin Lakes, Wisconsin.
+Alexander Lumber Co. currently operates a total of 19 retail yards; 16 in Illinois and 3 in Wisconsin, truss plants in Cortland and Leroy, Illinois, a countertop operation in Decatur, Illinois and a showroom/sales office in Twin Lakes Wisconsin.